Composition-Grounded Data Synthesis for Visual Reasoning: Conclusion

 We have introduced \model, a data-efficient framework for equipping pretrained multi-modal large language models with new reasoning capabilities in domains where annotated question–answer data is scarce.
 The key idea is to decompose seed questions into primitive factors, and then systematically recompose these factors with new images to generate diverse, compositional training data.

 \xhdr{Future Work.} This work opens several future directions.
 First, our experiments focus on single charts and single webpage screenshots; extending \model to long-context reasoning over visually rich documents will broaden its scope.
-Second, it is important to study how our data synthesis can be integrated into the pretraining stage of MLLMs.
+Second, it is important to study how our data synthesis can be integrated into the pretraining stage of MLLMs or combined with search algorithms to further boost process reward guidance \citep{zhang2024rest, park2025ensembling}.
 Third, future work may consider investigating how the reasoning capabilities acquired through \model transfer to downstream tasks—such as chart code editing or web agent applications.